Project: Nu Pure Beverages

 The project was completed in two stages to allow for the new tanks to be installed and to ensure we met our client’s expectations; we designed our elevated walkway system to maximize clearance underneath the tanks so regular maintenance could still be conducted.

-Our clients project benefits were realised immediately along increased employee safety, due to our systems and having complete trust in Anchor Safe went ahead with another system solution we proposed for a KOMBI walkway crossovers over their new conveyor system.
+Our clients project benefits were realised immediately along with increased employee safety, due to our systems and having complete trust in Anchor Safe went ahead with another system solution we proposed for a KOMBI walkway crossovers over their new conveyor system.